 And your vats will overflow with new wine.

 a.
-Honor the LORD with your possessions: This is another practical way to show that one does trust in the LORD with all your heart (Proverbs 3:5).
+Honor the Lord with your possessions: This is another practical way to show that you do trust in the Lord with all your heart (Proverbs 3:5).
 When we truly trust Him, we can honor Him with generosity that realizes He is the great provider and God has inexhaustible resources.

 ii.
 “The third piece of advice is to give back to God some of one’s wealth as a sacrifice in recognition that God gave it.”
 (Ross)

 b.
-With the firstfuits of all your increase: According to the principle of the sacrifice of the firstfruits, we should give to God the first and best.
-If we will truly honor the LORD with our giving, it won’t be with the last and leftovers.
+With the firstfruits of all your increase: According to the principle of the sacrifice of the firstfruits, we should give to God the first and best.
+If we will truly honor the Lord with our giving, it won’t be with the last and leftovers.

 i.
 Firstfruits: “It takes on the technical sense of offering the best of material things.”
 (Waltke)